Police officer killed while trying to arrest shooting suspect in Abbotsford, B.C.

 "I was a little startled, but I just hit the gas and got out of there.
 I just hoped that no one was injured."

-Const.
-Ian MacDonald, of the Abbotsford Police Department, said there was no further risk to the public.

-"There are no outstanding public safety concerns at this time.
-However, we understandably are extremely busy and the area around Mount Lehman from Fraser Highway to north of the [Fraser Valley] Auto Mall will be an investigative scene for some time."

-The Independent Investigations Office of B.C., which is called out in incidents where people are seriously injured or killed in encounters with police, is now investigating.
+The Independent Investigations Office of B.C., which is called out in incidents where people are seriously injured or killed in encounters with police, is now investigating the injuries to the suspect.

-IIO investigators are being deployed to Abbotsford for a police-related incident.
-More details to be provided in due course.—
+Ron MacDonald, the IIO's chief civilian director, said the man had injuries to his head and face, but was conscious and able to speak.
+He said it wasn't clear where the suspect's vehicle was stolen, but it has an Alberta licence plate.

+MacDonald also offered his condolences to the friends, family and coworkers of the dead officer.

 Only one other officer has ever been killed on the job in Abbotsford, according to the B.C.
 Law Enforcement Memorial Foundation.